Last updated on January 28, 2023

 Canadian Highlander

-Life totals are still at 20 in Canadian Highlander.
-This means that the game’s pace is very similar to how Vintage plays out, especially since they share a ban list.
-It’s also much more competitive than casual EDH.
-There also isn’t a “Rule 0” for Canadian Highlander.
+Life totals are still at 20 in Canadian Highlander, and the games are 1v1, so the pace is significantly different.
 Locking your opponents out and refusing to let them play Magic is not only allowed but encouraged.

 Tiny Leaders

 Last but not least is Tiny Leaders!
-This is the most similar to Commander and comes with only a few differences:
+This variant is very similar to Commander and comes with only a few differences:

-Tiny leaders can be easy to get going since the card limitations present a narrower range of options and less cards needed to power a strategy.
+Tiny leaders can be easy to get going since the card limitations present a narrower range of options and fewer cards needed to power a strategy.
 It may be easy to convince one or a few members of your playgroup to throw something together because of this.
-While the format isn’t as popular or supported, Tiny Leaders offers a refreshing but still fun break from Commander.
+While the format isn’t as popular or supported, Tiny Leaders offers a refreshing and fun break from Commander.

 Commander Communities

 As with any kind of subculture or hobby, there’s more than one subreddit or Discord server attached to Commander.
-Here’s a list of all the relevant subreddits, Discords, podcasts, and YouTube channels that you might find useful or entertaining when it comes to EDH:
+Here’s a list of a bunch of the relevant subreddits, Discords, podcasts, and YouTube channels that you might find useful or entertaining when it comes to EDH:

 Commanding Conclusion